Kong/kumacut/README.md

 A script for handling the cutting of a release on the [Kuma](https://kuma.io/) website.

+**PLEASE NOTE:** This script is already present in the website repo.
+This repo exists for standalone testing that won't touch any of the website files and allows us to work without any other files getting in the way.
+If you want to work on the version for the end goal, focus on the [website repo](https://github.com/Kong/kuma-website/).

 ## Running the script locally

 As to not interfere with the version that is run from the website repository, you can run it locally via `$ ./kumacut.js [command]`.
 When it's live on the website project, you'll be able to use `npm link` and run it globally: `$ kumacut [command]`.